vanaigr/substack-download/README.md

 > By default, assets are not copied to the `md` directory.
 The posts inside reference assets directly in `externalFiles`.
 > If you want to change that and copy assets to `md/assets`, open `src/convertToMarkdown.ts` and change `let copyFiles = false` to `let copyFiles = true`.

-## Examples

-Open `example-data` directory in the root of the project to see how the data looks.
-There's also a `config.ts` file that you can copy to the root of the project and try using.

 ### 7. Convert to audio

 If you want, you can also convert the main videos in each post to audio.
 For this, execute: